LucaMalavolta/PyORBIT/docs/quickstart.md

 However, If no information on the orbital inclination is provided, `PyORBIT` will return the *minimum mass* of the planet.
 ```

-Orbital inclination with the associated error can be included as a `fixed` parameter
+Orbital inclination with the associated error can be included as a `fixed` parameter - in the sense that the parameter is not involved in the computation fo the log-likelihood and it will not be optimized

 ```{code-block} yaml
 :lineno-start: 1